carbon-language/carbon-lang/CONTRIBUTING.md

-**_NOTE_**: Only original content from you and other people who have signed the CLA can be accepted as Carbon contributions: this covers the GitHub repository, GitHub issues Google Docs, Discourse Forums and Discord Chat.
+**_NOTE_**: Only original content from you and other people who have signed the CLA can be accepted as Carbon contributions: this covers the GitHub repository, GitHub issues, Google Docs, Discourse Forums, and Discord Chat.

 ### Future CLA plans